some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 ![slide-14](/assets/graphics/2022-11-21-cloud-native/slide-14.jpg)

-In summary, here's a few things to keep in mind - first is that :sparkles: containers are not VMs :sparkles: and using them like VMs sometimes reveals fun edge cases to explore in a river of user tears.
+In summary, here's a few things to keep in mind - first is that ✨ containers are not VMs ✨ and using them like VMs sometimes reveals fun edge cases to explore in a river of user tears.

 This guide on [anti-patterns of cloud applications](https://learn.microsoft.com/en-us/azure/architecture/antipatterns/) is helpful.
 I specifically run into the following frequently: